harcokuppens/easyfindandfilter/README.md

           - rw [-y] MATCH REPLACEMENT :
                               Replace each MATCH with REPLACEMENT in file's contents.
                               Per file asks user confirmation unless -y option is supplied.

+        Using the option '-r' below we revert the sort order.

           - timed     [-r]   : sort on datetime and add datetime prefix.
           - sized     [-r]   : sort on size and add size prefix (1k = 1024, 1m = 1048576, 1g =1073741824)